 k. prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.

 The prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.
-Valador deployed the application in a flexible hosting environment… (Bootstrap, AWS)

-These include: David/Phil LIST
+Valador deployed the application making use of open licensed services such as Google Charts, GitHub, and DailyMed (dailymed.nlm.nih.gov).
+Platforms used in the development include Bootstrap, AngularJS, PHP, Java, and Linux.

 Pool 2